A Theoretical Framework for an Efficient Normalizing Flow-Based Solution to the Electronic Schrodinger Equation

 In most cases in machine learning, the base density for a normalizing flow is taken to be a standard distribution, most often a Gaussian.
 In our case, we require that the base density have certain special properties, namely (R1) and (R2) from Theorem \ref{thm:spin_multiplicity}.
 It turns out that Determinantal Point Processes (DPPs) have just the properties we require.
 In particular, we are interested in the class of DPPs known as Projection DPPs \citep{gautier2019two, lavancier2015determinantal}, which can be specified as follows.
 We will let $y$ specify a generic point in $\mathbb{R}^D$.
 Let $h_k : \mathbb{R}^D \to \mathbb{R}$ for $k = 1, \dots, n$ be a set of $n$ functions which are orthogonal, that is $\langle h_i, h_j \rangle = \int_{\mathbb{R}^D} h_i(y) h_j(y) dy = \delta_{ij}$.
 Let $H(y)$ be the column vector composed by stacking the individual functions $h_i(y)$ and define the kernel function as $K(y, y') = H(y)^T H(y')$.
-Then for a given collection of $n$ points in $\mathbb{R}^D$, that is $r = (r_1, \dots, r_n)$, we define the $n \times n$ kernel matrix $\mathbf{K}_n(r)$, from which the density of the Projection DPP may be specified:
+Then for a given collection of $n$ points in $\mathbb{R}^D$, that is $r = (r_1, \dots, r_n)$, we define the $n \times n$ kernel matrix $\mathbf{K}_n(r)$: